-Where an image downloads actually depends on which browser you are using and your personal settings.
+Where an image downloads actually depend on which browser you are using and your personal settings.

 In Chrome, you can enable a prompt to save downloads to a specific location by accessing your Settings>Advanced Settings>Download option and ensuring the box is checked to "Ask where to save each file before downloading".

 Windows Edge does not give you the option to select where to save downloaded files.
 These by default will save to your Download folder.
-If this causes problems, you can use a different browser such as Chrome, Firefox or IE 11.
+If this causes problems, you can use a different browser such as Chrome or Firefox

 Images have a white background behind them

 When using an image on a clean white document, we often don't notice the white background.
-But all TIFF, JPEG and GIF files have a white backgrounds to them.
+But all TIFF, JPEG, and GIF files have a white background to them.